Welcome to #WeddingWednesday

 Exactly that.
-After years of many weddings, I’ve connected with fellow professionals of the puerto rico wedding industry who are available to aid in the case of an emergency.
-Also, I have backup of all my equipment, and I give them the proper maintenance and care to avoid and quickly solve in case of a hiccup.
+After years of many weddings, I've connected with fellow professionals of the Puerto Rico wedding industry who are available to aid in the case of an emergency.
+Also, I have a backup of all my equipment, and I give them the proper maintenance and care to avoid and quickly solve in case of a hiccup.

 10. Do you have insurance?

 Many venues require that your vendors have their liability insurance coverage.
 A professional photographer should be insured in case that an accident happens, let's say, a guest or staff member stumbles upon the lighting equipment, or an umbrella hits someone in the head.
 We can be as careful and cautious as possible, but a professional will always be insured in case of an emergency.